Generated at: 2026-05-16 10:55:55

 1. Collect Data

-Start by gathering and centralizing customer data and information related to sales activities scattered across various locations.
-Deciding which items to manage as information is also important.
+Start by gathering and centralizing customer data and information related to sales activities that are scattered across various locations.
+Deciding which items to manage as information is also crucial.

 2. Organize Collected Data

-While collected data can be organized in Excel or spreadsheets, if you are aiming for broad efficiency across the company or department, consider utilizing tools such as SFA.
+While you can organize collected data using Excel or spreadsheets, if you are aiming for broad efficiency across the entire company or department, consider utilizing tools such as SFA.

 3. Inform Relevant Personnel

-Once data is collected and tools are introduced, repeat the cycle of analysis and improvement through operation to drive PDCA.
+Once data is collected and tools are introduced, repeat the cycle of analysis and improvement through operations to maintain the PDCA cycle.

-Introducing data utilization has specialized and difficult aspects, such as data collection methods, tool implementation, and ensuring thorough staff awareness.
+Introducing data utilization has specialized and complex aspects, such as data collection methods, tool implementation, and thorough staff training.
 Considering consultation with experts will likely increase the success rate of your implementation.

 ☆-☆-☆ Body End ☆-☆-☆